-Scholarships for Study at WIT
+Scholarships for Study at SETU

 There are a number of international scholarship schemes which may be of interest to international applicants.

 The SETU Waterford academic scholarship for undergraduate programmes provides for a reduction of 20% in tuition fees for each year of the programmes, subject to the student achieving an average grade of 60% in each academic year of the programme of study.

 The SETU Waterford academic scholarship programme is open to self-funding non-EU students for full-time programmes of study.